Chizurin/Homelab/minecraft/README.md

 - **OOM (out of memory)**: increase `resources.limits.memory` (must be higher than `minecraftServer.memory`)
 - **Bad API key**: check the `minecraft-secret` secret exists and has the correct key
 - **EULA not accepted**: ensure `eula: "TRUE"` is set in values.yaml
-- **pageUrl**: if you are having issues with the auto download for curseforge, make sure that you have pageUrl properly (spent like 2 hours on this)
+- **pageUrl**: if you are having issues with the auto download for curseforge, make sure that you have the URL/File properly set (refer to minecraft/values.yaml) (spent 2 hours on this)

 ### Modpack won't download